Projects

 Perrigo Campus at 1700 Bathgate Avenue

-MFS Consulting Engineers & Surveyor, DPC provided site/civil and geotechnical engineering services for the PNY Deferred Maintenance Phase 1 project located at the Perrigo Campus at 1700 Bathgate Avenue in the borough of the Bronx, New York.
+MFS Engineers & Surveyors provided site/civil and geotechnical engineering services for the PNY Deferred Maintenance Phase 1 project located at the Perrigo Campus at 1700 Bathgate Avenue in the borough of the Bronx, New York.
 The project consisted of the concrete sidewalk replacement at the campus front entrance and along the property’s parking lot.

 MFS's site/civil team prepared a Site Plan Package (SPP) to reconstruct the campus sidewalk pathways.
 The SPP included a demolition plan showing existing conditions and the structures to be removed, a proposed site plan detailing site improvements, construction details, and construction notes following local standards.